When Location Shapes Choice: Placement Optimization of Substitutable Products: Heterogeneous Prices

 \section{Heterogeneous Prices}

-In this section, we present our primary technical contribution: a general approximation algorithm for the \place\ problem with heterogeneous prices.
-Our result holds for any choice model that satisfies the weak substitutability property (Assumption 1) and is valid under any browsing distribution.
-Specifically, given an oracle that offers an $\alpha$-approximate solution to the cardinality-constrained assortment optimization problem under a specified choice model, we propose a randomized algorithm that achieves an approximation ratio of $\Theta(\alpha)/\log m$ for the \place\ problem, where $m$ is the number of display locations.
+In this section, we present our primary technical contribution: a general approximation algorithm for the \place\ problem with heterogeneous prices. {Our result holds for any choice model that satisfies the weak-rationality and monotonicity property (Assumption \ref{ration}), including multi-purchase models, and is valid under any placement independent browsing distribution (Assumption \ref{decouple}).} Specifically, given an oracle that offers an $\alpha$-approximate solution to the cardinality-constrained assortment optimization problem under a specified choice model, we propose a randomized algorithm that achieves an approximation ratio of $\frac{\Theta(\alpha)}{\log \rho}$ for the \place\ problem, where $\rho\leq m+1$ and $m$ is the number of display locations.
+In Appendix \ref{appx:decouple}, we show that this result also holds for a placement dependent MNL choice model.

+{ For heterogeneous prices, we show the following hardness result for \placel. \begin{lemma} \placel\ is weakly NP-hard\footnote{A problem is weakly NP-hard if it is NP-hard, but a pseudo-polynomial time algorithm may exist for its solution.} even when the choice model $\phi$ is MNL. \end{lemma} We show this using the hardness of product framing problem shown by \cite{gallego2020approximation}.
+The proof is included in Appendix \ref{appx:hetero}.
+Thus, unless P=NP, it is not possible to obtain a polynomial time algorithm for solving the \place\ problem exactly even on a line and for the MNL choice model. }

 The subsequent discussion in this section is structured as follows: Section \ref{subsec:warmup} serves as a preliminary exploration, where we analyze the special case of \textit{\placel} and motivate several of our algorithmic ideas.
 In Section \ref{subsec:general}, we present the main result which is our general randomized algorithm for \place.
 Section \ref{sec:tight} demonstrates the tightness of our approximation guarantee.
 Lastly, a deterministic algorithm for the Markov Chain choice model is presented in Section \ref{subsec:deran}.